The soil beneath our feet is rich with millions of bacteria – some harmful, some good.

 Safety studies have examined strains of B. indicus, B. subtilis, B.coagulans and B. licheniformis with no adverse effects aside from a handful of case studies of opportunistic infections.

-While strains like Bacillus anthracis & Bacillus cereus can & do pose threats to human health, the human immune system has co-evolved with non-pathogenic, non-toxin producing Bacilli for thousands of years.
+While strains of Bacillus anthracis & Bacillus cereus can & do pose threats to human health, the human immune system has co-evolved with non-pathogenic, non-toxin producing Bacilli for thousands of years.

 As you and I live in very sanitized living conditions, we are likely deficient in soil based organisms.
 I personally supplement with them & frequently recommend them to clients.